 I’d love to hear where you’ve been spending your social job searching time, and how the various available avenues are paying off.
 Thanks for voting!

-David Gaspin (HR Dave) has hired, developed, coached, counseled, and advised hundreds of professionals at every stage of their careers on how to successfully navigate their careers and job searches, and is proud to have played a part in the professional growth of each of them.
-Over the course of his career he has recruited for positions at every level and has interviewed and hired thousands of professionals across a variety of functions.
+David Gaspin (HR Dave) has build, scaled and led Talent, People & Culture functions for dynamic high-growth companies in the technology, media, and wellness spaces and has hired, developed, coached, counseled, and advised countless leaders and employees at all levels to help them navigate the complexities of growing their businesses and their careers.
 David is currently the Senior Vice President of Human Resources for a ground-breaking high-growth company in New York.
 He holds an MBA from Baruch College/CUNY and a Bachelor of Music from the Hartt School of Music.
 All opinions expressed on this site are David's only and are not explicitly or implicitly endorsed by, or necessarily shared by, any organization.

 View all posts by HR Dave